elikrisel/elikrisel/README.md

 ## About me
 **Hello!**

-I'm glad you took your free time to check out my repository!
-I'm Kristofer Sell and  currently on my new spiritual journey to broaden my horizons in _Software development_.
+I'm glad you were able to find this place and check out my repository!
+I'm Kristofer Sell and currently new journey to broaden my horizons in _Software development_.
 I started with programming back in 2020 with experimenting in console applications in both C# and C++ and later decided to get into _Game Development_.

 **Down below you see both my skills and past experiences.**